LhallLhall/EverCraft/pseudocode.md

 > As a player I want to play a Fighter so that I can kick ass and take names

 - attacks roll is increased by 1 for every level instead of every other level
-- has 10 hit points per level instead of 5
+- has 10 HP per level instead of 5

 > As a player I want to play a Rogue so that I can defeat my enemies with finesse